-College reading presents significant challenges, both in the amount of material assigned and in the complexity of ideas presented.
-Students frequently remark that they have difficulty getting through the required reading in a course, that they have problems concentrating on the material, or that they cannot remember what they have read.
-They are expected to learn to read selectively, but carefully, to identify passages that require close reading, and to search out the implicit structure of a text.
-Furthermore, assigned reading is often a diffuse and eclectic collection of primary and secondary sources, rather than sections from one authoritative textbook.
+College reading presents significant challenges, both in the amount of material assigned and in the complexity of ideas.
+Students frequently remark that they have difficulty getting through the required reading in a course, and that they have problems concentrating on the material, or that they cannot remember what they have read.
+They are expected to learn to read selectively but carefully, to identify passages that require close reading, and to search out the structure of a text.
+Furthermore, assigned reading is often a diverse collection of primary and secondary sources, rather than sections from one authoritative textbook.

 Offered Fall and Spring semesters.